cruelkratos/distributed-ddos-hllpp/README.md

 └─────────────────────┘                     └─────────────────────┘               └──────────────┘
 ```

+### ESP32-C3 Bare-Metal Edge Deployment
+A core achievement of this architecture is the ability to run enterprise-grade anomaly detection on extremely constrained bare-metal hardware.

+Alongside the Go-based Raspberry Pi agents, the system includes a complete C++ firmware implementation designed specifically for the **ESP32-C3 microcontroller** running FreeRTOS.
+* **Memory Constraint:** Operates entirely within the ESP32's available 400 KB SRAM.
+* **Protocol Adaptation:** Because standard gRPC requires HTTP/2 (which lacks a production-grade client on the Arduino-ESP32 core), the ESP32 agent serializes the 32 KB HLL++ sketch and transmits it via lightweight HTTP/JSON POST requests to the Cloud Aggregator.

 ### Memory Comparison

 | Device | RAM | Precision | Registers | Sketch Size | Std Error | Cost |